Tudat/tudat/tutorials/tudatFeatures/lowThrustTrajectoryDesign/shapeBasedMethods/hodographicShaping.rst

 ===================

 The hodographic shape-based method shapes the velocity of the spacecraft using cylindrical coordinates.
 Two different implementations of this shaping method exists, one using time as independent variable, and the other using polar angle.
 The first one has been implemented here.
 This shaping method relies on the combination of integrable and differentiable base functions to shape the spacecraft velocity.
 The contribution of each of those base functions is weighted by a coefficient.
 Three base functions per velocity component at least are required so that their associated coefficients can be chosen to ensure the boundary conditions are fulfilled.
-The addition of any other base function, and thus of so-called free coefficients, introduces an extra degree of freedom in the problem, making it possible to optimize the shape-based trajectory to minimize the required deltaV.
+The addition of any other base function, and thus of so-called free coefficients, introduces an extra degree of freedom in the problem, making it possible to optimise the shape-based trajectory to minimise the required deltaV.

 Setting up a hodographically shaped trajectory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A low-thrust trajectory designed by hodographic shaping can be created with the :literal:`HodographicShaping` class, which inherits from the base class :literal:`ShapeBasedMethodLeg`.
-A settings class for hodographic shaping has also been implemented (:literal:`HodographicShapingLegSettings`, see ADD LINK for more details) to construct :literal:`HodographicShaping` objects more easily.
+A settings class for hodographic shaping has also been implemented (:literal:`HodographicShapingLegSettings`, see :ref:`tudatFeaturesSetUpLowThrustTrajectory` for more details) to construct :literal:`HodographicShaping` objects more easily.

 .. class:: HodographicShaping